 For in-depth assistance, please submit requests at least 10 days before the proposal or manuscript is due to ensure Mr. Kreidberg can fit you into his schedule.
 In-depth assistance includes consideration of sponsor and journal requirements, grammar, punctuation, spelling, word choice, style, consistency, economy of language, and format.
 In-depth assistance also includes development of effective project summaries and editing to meet page limitation requirements.
 For more elementary editing (e.g., grammar, punctuation, spelling), please submit at least three days prior to the due date.

 Any participant accepting assistance from the program agrees to provide evaluation information, which will be requested through surveys.
 Failure to respond to the surveys will result in the participant being ineligible for future services from the Technical Writers Assistance Program.

 If you have difficulties submitting the online application form, please contact Marcie Jackson or (702) 522-7079

-Once submitted, this application will be sent directly to the Project Director, Gayle Dana.
+Once submitted, this application will be sent directly to the Project Director, Fred Harris.
 You will receive a response as soon as possible.
 Approval is contingent upon Mr. Kreidberg’s availability.